apache/cordova-docs/docs/en/edge/guide/plugin-development/ios/index.md

 ## Common Pitfalls

 * Don't forget to add your plugin's mapping to config.xml.
 If you forget, an error is logged in the Xcode console.
-* Don't forget to add any hosts you connect to in the [whitelist](guide_whitelist_index.md.html#Domain%20Whitelist%20Guide).
+* Don't forget to add any hosts you connect to in the whitelist, as described in Domain Whitelist Guide.
 If you forget, an error is logged in the Xcode console.

 ## Deprecated Plugin Signature Note